Drallig/ProceduralTrack/ProceduralTrackGeneration/README.txt

 The "Track Mesh" Object:-
 The "Track Generator" Script, the "Half Track Width" value is the value of half the width of the track.
 An accurate value would range from 5 - 8(multiplied by 2, 10 - 16)
 The "New Ob" GameObject should not be altered

+In order to construct a new generation, the scene must be played, and to reset the generation for a new one, the scene must be stopped and started.

+Navigate the scene through the Scene window in unity once the simulation is running to inspect the simulation